emerald-dao/beginner-cadence-course/chapter3/day3/README.md

 pub fun main(): String {
   let ref = Test.getRef(key: "Hello!")
-  return ref.language
+  return ref.language // returns "English"
 }
 ```

-This will return "English".
 Notice we didn't have to move the resource anywhere in order to do this!
 That's the beauty of references.

 ## Conclusion